RobertAKARobin/geneticure-jekyll/index.md

 {% include hero.html type='full' content=header_content img_align='right' img_alt='Geneticure' img_src='/assets/img/bg-video.jpg' video='/assets/img/bg-video.webm' %}

 {% capture product_intro %}
-# The right treatment for<br>_high blood pressure._
+# Find the right treatment for<br>_high blood pressure._

-All it takes is a simple cheek swab.
 Geneticure's Hypertension Panel analyzes the parts of your DNA that predict how your body will respond to different high blood pressure medications.
-Then our proprietary algorithm helps your doctor prescribe the best treatment for you.
+Using cutting-edge medical research, our proprietary algorithm helps your doctor prescribe the best treatment based on your own unique genetic signature.

 <a class="button button--low" href="#">See the research</a>
 {% endcapture %}
 {% include hero.html type='half' content=product_intro img_align='right' img_alt='Geneticure' img_style='object-fit: contain' img_src='/assets/img/kit.jpg' %}

+{% capture product_description %}
+# _How does a Q-tip become_<br>a personalized health report?

+{% include laptop-frame.html src='/assets/img/doc.svg' alt='Ayy' %}

+Geneticure uses your DNA to recommend blood pressure medications, summed up in a printable report.
+To collect a sample of your DNA, each Geneticure "test kit" contains a sterile cotton swab.
+[Register your kit](#) on this website, swipe the inside of your cheek with the swab, pop it in the mail, and you'll be notified when your report is ready.
+{% endcapture %}
 {% capture product_sequence %}
+how_to_reg | Register | Register your kit on the Geneticure website. <a class="material-icons" href="#">launch</a>
-how_to_reg | Registered | The Geneticure test kit is linked to an online account. medical_services | Requisitioned | A physician confirms the Geneticure test is suitable for the patient. face | Collected | A specimen is taken using the cheek swab from the Geneticure test kit. mark_email_read | Accessioned | The cheek swab is mailed in and prepared for testing. biotech | Assayed | The DNA on the cheek swab is sequenced. assignment | Analyzed | Geneticure's proprietary algorithms produce unique recommendations based on the patient's DNA, and compile them into a report. assignment_turned_in | Reviewed | The report is double-checked by the Geneticure team. get_app | Released | The person who registered the Geneticure test kit receives an e-mail notification that the report is available for download.
+medical_services | Requisition | A physician confirms the Geneticure test is suitable for you. face | Collect | Take a specimen from your cheek using the swab in your kit. mark_email_read | Accession | When we receive your kit in the mail, we'll prepared it for testing. biotech | Assay | Our lab sequences the DNA on your cheek swab. assignment | Analyze | Our proprietary algorithms produce unique recommendations based on your DNA, and compile them into a report. assignment_turned_in | Review | Your report is double-checked by the Geneticure team. get_app | Release | You receive an e-mail notification that your report is available for download.
 {% endcapture %}
-{% include icons-sequence.html content=product_sequence direction='y' %}

-{% include laptop-frame.html src='/assets/img/doc.svg' alt='Ayy' %}
+{% include how-it-works.html sequence=product_sequence description=product_description %}

 {% capture for_patients %}
 ## For Patients & Caregivers